ItsTiz/PPS-24-sgp/docs/report/4_detailed_design/controller/controller.md

 - `init`: Sets up the simulation based on a given number of cars, number of laps, and weather conditions.
-- `step`: Advances the simulation by exactly one logical step and returns a `Simulation[Boolean]` indicating if further steps are needed.
-The boolean allows the loop mechanism to know when to stop.
+- `step`: Advances the simulation by exactly one logical step.
 - `loop`: Executes the simulation repeatedly until completion.
-The method returns a `Simulation[Unit]` that represents the finished simulation state.

-### UISimulationController

-`UISimulationController` is the concrete, **UI-aware** implementation of `SimulationController`.
-It coordinates between the simulation core and the presentation layer.

-Responsibilities:

-- **Starting the simulation**: Uses the `SimulationAssembler` to initialize entities and launch the simulation loop.
-- **Simulation loop with UI updates**: Its loop variant that accepts a `RaceState` repeatedly:
-    - Runs one simulation step using `runStep`
-    - Passes the updated on for visual rendering
-    - Delegates timing to the assembler’s scheduler

-> NOTE: `UISimulationController` defines an overloaded variant of the `loop()` method from the interface

 ---